 What are the arrangements made by the governing body relating to the treatment of complaints from parents concerning the provision made at the school?

 If there are concerns about any aspect of school life we encourage families to make contact with the class teacher in the first instance, or if this is not appropriate then an appointment can be made to meet with the Head Teacher or Deputy Head.
 A copy of the school’s Complaints Policy is available on our website.
-(See Families/Complements and Complaints)
+(See Families/Compliments and Complaints)

 What are Samuel Pepys Schools arrangements for supporting pupils in preparation for adulthood?

-We work closely with the Preparation for Adulthood Additional Needs Team, a representative attends EHCP meetings from year 9 upwards.
+We work closely with the Preparation for Adulthood Team, a representative attends EHCP meetings from year 9 upwards.
 Learners in KS4 and Post 16 access a curriculum where the focus is even more sharply focused on practical life skills transferable within and beyond school.
 Access to opportunities to develop and extend skills for volunteering and potential employment are promoted for some learners in P16.
 We hold an annual ‘Moving On’ event to which local colleges and providers share information with families.

 Contact details of support services

 The Cambridgeshire Statutory Assessment Team (START) can be contacted on: 01480 372 600

 The Specialist Nursing Team can be contacted on: 01480 884335